Kbunet/kbuc-wallet/README.md

 # web3-wallet
-A crypto wallet that manage user's identity and allow the authentication into other apps
+A crypto wallet that manage user's identity and allow the authentication into other apps (Based on BlueWallet)